 Earl H. Ellis served as adjutant of the 4th Brigade and was a key contributor to Marine success on the battlefield during the Blanc Mont and Meuse-Argonne offensives.
-Official U.S. Marine Corps photo

 George W. Hamilton and then-First Lieutenant James A. Nelms, commanding the 5th Regiment's machine gun company, managed to rally the Marines, but the battle cost the Marines more than 2,400 casualties, including nearly 500 who were killed outright or later died of their wounds.14